 Since 1989, The Nature Conservancy in Oklahoma has proven successful at restoring this fully-functioning portion of the tallgrass prairie ecosystem with the use of 2,500 free-ranging bison and a "patch-burn" model approach to prescribed burning.

-Biodiversity Threats in the area include habitat fragmentation and loss, current grazing and fire practices, invasive plant species such as sericea lespedeza and eastern red cedar, and stream degradation due to land management practices and soil erosion.
-One way to measure the success of efforts to restore biodiversity is to track species.
+Biodiversity threats in the area include habitat fragmentation and loss, current grazing and fire practices, invasive plant species such as sericea lespedeza and eastern red cedar, and stream degradation due to land management practices and soil erosion.

 Our "Patch Burn" approach utilizes prescribed burning on roughly 1/3rd of productive rangeland each year, leaving the remaining portions undisturbed by fire.
 Early research by Oklahoma State University indicates that the complex and mosaic plant communities produced by this "patchy" approach offers huge rewards for biodiversity.
 Approximately three dozen prescribed burns are conducted each year totaling 15,000 - 20,000 acres.
 Since 1991, over 730 prescribed burns have been conducted totaling 354,000 acres.
 In addition we have assisted neighboring ranches burn 518,000 acres and helped them suppress 127 wildfires.

+Dozens of research initiatives are active on the preserve and over 180 publications in scientific journals have been published with findings from the preserve.
 The Tallgrass Prairie Ecological Research Station was completed in 2004.
 This state-of-the-art facility offers field researchers the opportunity to conduct extended studies and initiate laboratory analysis for rangeland research.
-The research station will also be utilized as a workshop destination for university students, researchers and conservation professionals from across the United States.
+The research station is also utilized as a workshop destination for university students, researchers and conservation professionals from across the United States.